Skip to main content

 Black Alumni Association

-Saint Louis University’s Black Alumni Association fosters relationships and involvement among black alumni and minority students at SLU.
-Members also form connections with our black faculty and staff.
+Saint Louis University’s Black Alumni Association (BAA) fosters relationships and involvement among our black alumni and minority students.
+Members also form connections with SLU's black faculty and staff.

 Formed in 1984, the BAA celebrates the accomplishments of SLU’s black alumni and students through fundraising, mentoring and fostering University-wide diversity outreach and awareness initiatives.
 Additionally, the BAA assists the University in its recruitment and retention efforts of minority students, helping to create a student population that is racially and ethnically diverse.